jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

      static images embedded in the notebook, and `%matplotlib notebook` produces interactive images (with zooming, panning, etc.).

-  *  The `%run` magic allows running external scripts, captures output and displays it in the notebook, e.g., `%run my_script.py`.
+  * The `%run` magic allows running external scripts (and other notebooks), captures output and displays it in the notebook, e.g., `%run my_script.py`.
+The `%run` magic is one answer to "how do I import one notebook into another?" (although there are some differences between importing and running).

   *  The `%time` magic times the execution of the Python expression following it, e.g., `%time sum(range(1000))`.